probabilityfilter/probabilityfilter.github.io/_posts/2000-04-28-RandomWalk.md

 where the likes of $$x_{1}$$ and $$x_{2}$$ are results of random choices between +1 and -1.

 One can agree that even though this series represents what we want to depict but it is inconvenient to write this expanded series all the time and what if we need to write many such series in a single formula!?
 So the mathematicians have come up with a shortened version which is written as:

 $$ \begin{align*} \displaystyle\sum_{i=0}^{n} x_{i} \end{align*} $$

-So all we got to code is start with the initial number then run a loop and keep adding/subtracting a 1, simple isn't it.
+To code this, all we got to do is start with the initial number then run a loop and keep adding/subtracting a 1, simple isn't it.
 And since we said loop, let's use a simple **for loop**
 ```python
 # Random Walk in 1 dimension (no function, no class, no vectorization)
 import random